 Linthicum Centennial: 1908 was the year that the Linthicum brothers started to turn their farmland into a bedroom community for Baltimore and the surrounding area.
 In 2007 a bunch of us Linthicumites formed a committee to formulate events to celebrate the 100th anniversary of this event.

 The Performing Arts Association of Linthicum: PAAL is a subscription organization that puts on mostly musical performances at the North County High School in Ferndale, MD.
-In the 2014-2015 season (33rd) PAAL will have five subscription concerts and a free concert by the U.S. Navy Band of Washington, DC.
+In the 2014-2015 season (33rd) PAAL presents five subscription concerts and a free concert by the U.S. Navy Band of Washington, DC.
 Plus additional concerts in cooperation with the Anne Arundel Concert Association in Severna Park the South County Concert Association in Harwood.
 I was treasurer for 23 years and am currently the webmaster.

 Genealogy: In retirement I finally have some time to delve into my family's ancestry.
 I am a 7th great grandson of Thomas Skillman, who came to America in 1664 with the Duke of York's expedition, which forced the Dutch to surrender New Amsterdam to the English who promptly renamed it New York.
 (Not a shot was fired!)
 He was rewarded with land in New York, married and raised a family.
 Virtually all Skillman's in America (except descendants of slaves who took their master's surname) are descended from Thomas.
 In 1906-08, my 4th cousin, three times removed, William Jones Skillman (1835-1914), published the descendants of Thomas in a genealogy quarterly.
 I have continued his work with the aid of many people who have sent me their family information.
 You can find out more at my Skillman Genealogy Site where over 12,000 descendants of Thomas are listed, including 5655 Skillmans.